Matt2408/Data_Science_0172/README.md

 ## Research project
 ### Task definition
+My part of the task definition has been done in the Research Plan (link found below).
+I took the task to make the structure of the research plan.
+The plan of the group was a start with a basic research plan.
+And iterate between every team member.
+I myself started with the document to make sure that everybody knew what we needed to provide in the research plan.

-10/15/2020 (Working Alone) - Building a teamplate for our research plan.
+15/10/2020 (Working Alone) - Building a teamplate for our research plan.
 Brainstorming what it should include, what topics I want to include and check for spelling/grammar

-10/15/2020 (Working Alone) - Writing the introduction, trouble domain, research main questions, planning.
+16/10/2020 (Working Alone) - Writing the introduction, trouble domain, research main questions, planning.
 I did not write the topic: 'Research Cards'.

-10/15/2020 - Review done by Dimitri and Mark -> Based on feedback I changed certain topics!
+16/10/2020 - Review done by Dimitri and Mark & Mark iterated over the document structur

+02/11/2020 - Review done by Tony Androili

+06/11/2020 - I iterated over the feedback of Tony.

 Found at:
 https://dehaagsehogeschool-my.sharepoint.com/:w:/g/personal/19070861_student_hhs_nl/ET7nYTEmttlBpr4bRNv_xZEBaGyiV-plXR9AdcLf1JD8LA